It is important to first understand mental health and the types and causes of mental health disorders.

 Electroconvulsive therapy (ECT) involves a brief electrical stimulation of the brain while the patient is under anesthesia.
 It is used in patients with severe major depression or bipolar disorder that has not responded to other treatments.

 Institutionalization or hospitalization in a mental health facility may be needed in some cases that are resistant to most treatments.
 There are various levels of such care.
 These can range from full hospitalization for a period of time to partial hospitalization (8-12 hours, 3-4 times/week).
 There is also non-hospitalized residential treatment in special centers, and intensive outpatient therapy (3-5 hours, 5 times/week).
-The choice is based on severity of the condition and treatment modalities employed.
-Hospitals and residential centers provide directly supervised nutrition-diet, medication, group therapy or family therapy, and one-one counseling and psychotherapy.
+The choice is based on the severity of the condition and treatment modalities employed.
+Hospitals and residential centers provide directly supervised nutrition-diet, medication, group therapy or family therapy, and one-on-one counseling and psychotherapy.